Time Necessary to Resolve a Workplace Injury Claim

 Interviewer: How long do these cases take to resolve, on average?

-Stephen Boutros: We try to file the suit early in these cases so that we can secure the evidence before it disappears and witnesses disappear.
+Stephen Boutros: I try to file the suit early in these cases so that I can secure the evidence before it disappears and witnesses disappear.
 A lot of times, employers also will spoil evidence.
 They’ll try to destroy evidence.
-The sooner we can get a lawsuit on file and get into that Discovery phase, the more likely we are to preserve the evidence in the case.
+The sooner I can get a lawsuit on file and get into that Discovery phase, the more likely I am to preserve the evidence in the case.

 You want to settle a case when it’s ripe.
 This is when the client has reached Maximum Medical Improvement and you can accurately forecast with experts, if the client is continuing to have medical problems.
 You can estimate what the cost of the future medical care is going to be and the long term consequences.